 The internal waters of Fiordland are defined inner fiord waters demarcated by specific habitat boundary lines.
-These are described in the Fisheries (Amateur Fishing) Regulations 2013 schedule 18, and are shown on the maps in the 'Fiord-by-fiord' chapter of this guide (page 84), which gives boundary coordinates for each fiord.
+These are described in the Fisheries (Amateur Fishing) Regulations 2013 schedule 18, and are shown on the maps in the 'Fiord-by-fiord' chapter (page 86), which gives boundary coordinates for each fiord.
 All commercial fishing is prohibited in the internal waters of Fiordland, creating a 46,000 hectare non-commercial fishing area.